 Data quality depends on the purpose the data fulfills in the organization.
 If the sales team uses customer accounts data to determine the number of customers, then any duplicate records can mislead the team to make inaccurate assumptions.
 So, in this case, data quality means the uniqueness of data records.
 For other uses, data quality can mean something different.

 To ensure data quality, having a data preparation strategy is essential, to clean the data so it can be used for processing and analysis.
 Data preparation software can be extremely useful, but first it is necessary to know how data quality is measured.

 Does the organization capture the data it needs?

 One of the biggest data challenges encountered is the absence of required data.
 Many organizations do not analyze their requirements to understand the kind of data they need for various operations.
-Therefore, critical data attributes are missing from data records.
+Therefore, critical data attributes are missing from data records, as well as the metadata (or context).
 Once the needed data is identified, often the additional data requirements are introduced later in the data lifecycle, which leaves empty values in current data.
 Every firm should target data quality from the beginning, which means realizing the value desired from the data and what type of data will fulfill that requirement.

 Is data present in an acceptable format and type?